Saint-Louis Airport

 Saint-Louis Airport (Aéroport de Saint-Louis) (IATA: XLS, ICAO: GOSS) is an airport serving Saint-Louis, the capital of the Saint-Louis Region in Senegal.
 Saint-Louis is located near the Senegal River, and served as Senegal's capital until independence in 1960.
 It is 320 km north of Senegal's current capital in Dakar.

+By 1985 the original grass/earth runway, (01/19), was replaced by a longer asphalt runway, (18/36).

+Since 2020 the airport has been undergoing a full reconstruction, (incomplete).
+Runway has been upgraded, lengthened and widened.
+Tower, hangar, and terminal, were all razed, and replaced by new structures.

+In January 2024, Air Senegal launched flights to Dakar Léopold Sédar Senghor International Airport (DKR) on Mondays and Fridays.

+The airport will become service hub for the Greater Tortue Ahmeyin (GTA) LNG project, and future adjacent field developments.